Is you communication only an illusion?

 Instead of talking “to” others, the suggestion here is to approach communication as a conversation, making it experiential by inviting others to co-create the experience, bringing along with them their own thoughts, feelings, and motivations.
 Doing so will give them a sense of ownership and that ultimately “wins friends and influences people.”

-The gap between expectations and outcomes in communication is often bigger than we'd like to believe, and by assessing every interaction as an opportunity to create emotional hooks we’ll be well prepared to open the door to fascinating communication rather than frustration delusions.
+The gap between expectations and outcomes in communication is often bigger than we'd like to believe, and by assessing every interaction as an opportunity to create emotional hooks we’ll be well prepared to open the door to fascinating communication rather than frustrated delusions.
 But let’s not assume that’s the case.
-Leave a comment below to share your experience and thoughts on communication, or send me an email at email@example.com to discuss this in deeper detail.
+Leave a comment below to share your experience and thoughts on communication, or send me an email at firstname.lastname@example.org to discuss this in deeper detail.
 Together we’ll discover more than we could ever dream of apart!

 Jonas Cain is an Instructional Designer, Facilitator of Fascination, and Purveyor of Positivity for Hashtag Positivity, a social entrepreneurship that provides training, coaching, and resources to emerging leaders and their influencers to help them gain a leading edge in today’s world.